shlienlab/raccoon/docs/clustering.rst

 Finally, as in the case of the features removal step, the number of nearest neighbours, which defines the scale at which the dimensionality reduction is performed, is left as tunable by the optimizer.
-You can choose the range and the number of points (if Grid Search is active) with :code:`neirange` and :code:`neipoints` respectively.
+You can choose the range and the number of points (if Grid Search is active) with :code:`nei_range` and :code:`nei_points` respectively.
-If the range is left to be guessed automatically, for example as a logarithmic space based on the population (:code:`'logspace'`), a factor can be set to reduce the value proportionally (:code:`neifactor`) in the presence of particularly large datasets, as high values of these parameters can impact the performance considerably.
+If the range is left to be guessed automatically, for example as a logarithmic space based on the population (:code:`'logspace'`), a factor can be set to reduce the value proportionally (:code:`nei_factor`) in the presence of particularly large datasets, as high values of these parameters can impact the performance considerably.

 This choice is crucial for a proper analysis, make sure to know your dataset well and run preliminary analyses if necessary.

-A custom function that calculates the number of neighbors (or a range) from the population can be also provided to :code:`neirange`.
+A custom function that calculates the number of neighbors (or a range) from the population can be also provided to :code:`nei_range`.
 The function needs to take one argument, the subset population, from which the parameter will be calculated and must return a single value or a list of values.
-The population will be multiplied by :code:`neifactor` before being passed to this function and the provided values will be cast to integer.
+The population will be multiplied by :code:`nei_factor` before being passed to this function and the provided values will be cast to integer.